The Clinical Pastoral Education Program at John Muir Medical Center, Concord is accredited by the Association for

 Residents in the year-long program receive a stipend of $32,000 w/ medical insurance reimbursement up to $350 per month.
 Residents pay a non-refundable fee of $200 once accepted into the program.
 For students who enroll in single units, there is a tuition cost of $500.00.

-Rev. Birte Beuck has served as a chaplain and ACPE Supervisor in various hospitals in the San Francisco Bay Area for twelve years.
+Rev. Birte Beuck has served as a chaplain and ACPE Supervisor in various hospitals in the San Francisco Bay Area for over fifteen years.
 Born and raised in Germany, she is an ordained minister with the Metropolitan Community Churches.
 Birte studied theology at Humboldt Universität in Berlin, Germany, and at Pacific School of Religion in Berkeley, California, where she received an M.A. in Pastoral Care and a Master of Divinity.
 Birte is a certified supervisor with the Association for Clinical Pastoral Education and a Board Certified Chaplain with the Association of Professional Chaplains.
 She is also a trained mediator.

 To apply to the CPE program at John Muir, please access an application form at https://www.acpe.edu/ACPE/Resources/Forms.aspx.
 Alternatively, you may email your completed application to email@example.com.
 You may also mail your application to: Spiritual Care c/o John Muir Medical Center, Concord, 2540 East St. Concord, CA 94520.
 There is a $30 application fee, payable to John Muir Health (please mail a check if applying electronically).
 Applications for the residency program beginning in September are accepted starting in the fall of the previous year.